opengeospatial/e-learning/source/wmts/text/operations.rst

     xhr.send();
   }

-Invocation of this function will, under an HTTP-success execution path, de-serialize the content of a JSON response into JavaScript variables by invoking the "JSON.parse()" function.
-This function, along with the XMLHttpRequest object, is built into the base JavaScript library of most modern browsers.
+Invocation of this function would, under an HTTP-success execution path, de-serialize the content of a JSON response into JavaScript variables by invoking the "JSON.parse()" function.
+This function, along with the XMLHttpRequest object, is built into the base JavaScript library (i.e., part of the standard local client API) of most modern browsers.

 Representative JavaScript code for the ShowCapabilities function appears below.